15 Functional Testing Types Explained With Examples

 If the build passes the smoke testing then it is considered as a stable build.
 On the stable build, QA team performs functional testing for the newly added features/functionality and then performs regression testing depending upon the situation.
 But if the build is not stable i.e. the smoke testing fails then the build is rejected and forwarded to the development team to fix the build issues and create a new build.
 Let’s understand it better with an example.

 We’ve built an Employee portal application for our client.
-As we follow continuous testing we had to test each build right after its development.
+As we follow continuous testing we had to test each build right after its development phase.
 The client wanted us to build the portal which consists of features like leave application, leave reports, store employees’ data, etc.

 First, developers build a leave application feature and passed to QA for testing.
 The QA team examined that the entire build required 80-100 test cases for all the scenarios: